THE WORD OF GOD AND THE

 GREEK SOURCE OF THE TYNDALE, GENEVA, KING JAMES, ETC. BIBLES

 The issue is not just the translations.
 It is the source of the translations.
 The Tyndale, Geneva, King James, etc., translations are translated from what is called the Textus Receptus Greek text (the Greek used for the Strong's Concordance).
 The contemporary translations are translated from the heretical Westcott-Hort (Metzger, Nestle, Aland) Greek texts of Vaticanus B, Sinaiticus אּ, Codex X (in harmony with the Alexandrian Text), which are of gnostic (dialectic) origin.
-The former moves the church toward doctrine (what the Word of God says, demanding the humbling and denying of self, under God), the latter toward the opinions of men (how man, i.e., a bishop, priest, or pope interprets it in the "light" of the given situation, giving precedents to self preservation, under men or a man).
-The Protestant reformation, which was based upon the Textus Receptus has now been taken over by Jesuitism, i.e., by the "Reasoning" of men, with facilitators of 'change' seducing, deceiving, and manipulating the deceitful and wicked heart's of men, making the word of God and the "church" subject to the opinions of men (or a man).
+The former moves the church toward doctrine (what the Word of God says, demanding the humbling and denying of self, under God, discussing the Word in the light of the Word of God itself), the latter toward the opinions of men (how man, i.e., bishops, priests, or a pope interprets it in the "light" of the given situation, with the use of dialogue, i.e., "textual criticism" helping him interpret it, which gives precedents to "self" preservation under men or a man—rather than the humbling, denying, dying to "self," enduring the rejection of men, following after Christ, being lead by the Holy Spirit doing the Father's will).
+The Protestant reformation, which was based upon the Textus Receptus has now been taken over by Jesuitism, i.e., by the "Reasoning" of men, with facilitators of 'change' seducing, deceiving, and manipulating the deceitful and wicked heart's of men, making the word of God and the "church" subject to the opinions of men (or a man) and the world.

 The Tyndale, Geneva, King James Bibles and their source, the Textus Receptus.
-The "contemporary" translations are based upon heresy documents, i.e. Vaticanus B, Sinaiticus אּ, etc. which are of Gnostic origin (following after they same system of thinking as the Alexandrian text—"textual criticism," which is based upon dialectic 'reasoning,' i.e., human reasoning), which are the preferred source for the Metzger, Nestle, Aland Greek texts, which, unfortunately, are the preferred Greek texts studied by ministers in Seminary.
-Because of their entrenched ignorance (concerning the source of their study) and their pride in 'their' knowledge of the Greek (despite the heresy of the Greek source), 'enlightened' Christians will defend these heresy texts, discrediting and attacking any who expose the error of their way in order to prevent anyone from knowing the truth, refusing to seek out and know the truth themselves.
-These heresy documents introduce confusion into the church, forcing the church leadership away from preaching and teaching sound doctrine, according to the Word of God, into the dialoguing men's opinions to know the 'truth,' thus 'growing' the church on human 'feelings,' reasoning, and action.
+The "contemporary" translations are based upon heresy documents, i.e. Vaticanus B, Sinaiticus אּ, Codex X which are of Gnostic in origin (following after the same system of thinking as the Alexandrian text—"textual criticism," i.e., man's opinion, which is based upon dialectic 'reasoning,' i.e., human reasoning), which are the preferred source for the Metzger, Nestle, Aland Greek texts, which, unfortunately, are the preferred Greek texts studied by ministers in Seminary today.
+Because of their entrenched ignorance (concerning the source of their study) and their pride in 'their' "knowledge" of the Greek (despite the heresy of the Greek source), 'enlightened' Christians will defend these heresy texts, discrediting and attacking any who expose the error of their way in order to prevent anyone from knowing the truth, refusing to seek out and know the truth themselves.
+These heresy documents introduce confusion into the church, forcing the church leadership away from preaching and teaching sound doctrine, according to the Word of God, into the dialoguing men's opinions in order to know the 'truth,' thus 'growing' the church on human 'feelings,' i.e., human "Reasoning," dialectic 'reasoning,' i.e., "self" 'justification,' "helping" it to become at-one-with the world in thought and action, doing so "in the name of the Lord" in order to deceive the naive and the innocent.

 Corrupting the Greek Text—Corrupting the Church.